 4. Grab a Label Maker

 These are hand-held machines specifically designed to produce sticky labels to place on things like lunchboxes and drink bottles.
 You can customise and design your own labels.
 They are around $30 to $40 from department stores or office supply stores.

 These labels are quite popular and very easy to apply to clothes.
 They usually come preprinted with the child’s name and a design or icon.
 They are more difficult to remove than the sew on labels, but that’s not a bad thing sometimes!

-You can buy iron-on labels from Bright Star Kids.
+You can buy iron-on labels from quite a few places such as:

 6. Plastic/Vinyl Stick on Labels